llamafolio/evm-indexer/doc/DATABASE.md

 Migrations for the database run every time you start the program.

-There are seven tables created on the database.
+There are eight tables created on the database.

 - [Blocks (blocks)](#blocks-table)
 - [Transactions (txs)](#transactions-table)